How much does buying and owning a boat cost?

 Necessities

-In order to get your boat to the water, you need to have a boat trailer and a vehicle that can tow it, such as a truck.
+In order to get your boat to the water, you not only need a boat trailer but also a vehicle that can tow it, such as a truck.
 These costs can vary depending on the size of your boat.

 A boat trailer can range from $700 to over $10,000.
 In addition to a trailer and a towing vehicle, you must invest in your boat’s required safety equipment.
-These include:
+This includes:

 - A fire extinguisher.